 - 1. Be able to retrieve a sequence from NCBI database - 2.
 Be able to search a protein from PDB - 3.
 Understand the different molecular file formats for saving a protein/DNA sequence - 4.
 Apply different sequence alignment databases such as BLAST and CLUSTALW. - 5.
 Apply the statistical approaches and models for phylogenetic analysis and tree reconstruction. - 6.
 Analyze and predict the protein structure using structure prediction databases

-1.Biological databases and data retrieval
+1. Biological databases and data retrieval

 Sequence retrieval (protein and gene) from NCBI.
-Structure download (protein and DNA) from PDB.

 Structure download (protein and DNA) from PDB.

 Molecular file formats - FASTA, GenBank, Genpept, GCG, CLUSTAL, Swiss-Prot, FIR.

 Molecular viewer by visualization software.